istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/_index.md

 highlights with this release:
 [Auto mutual-TLS](docs/tasks/security/authentication/auto-mtls/) has reached the Beta stage, and SDS is now stable.
-We have combined the Node agent and the Pilot agent into a single binary, which means we no longer require PodSecurityPolicy.
+We have combined the Node agent and the Pilot agent into a single binary, which means we no longer require `PodSecurityPolicy`.
 We have a new beta version of the Authentication policies as well (see `PeerAuthenticationMethod` and `RequestAuthentication` in [AuthenticationPolicy](/docs/reference/config/security/istio.authentication.v1alpha1/).

 ### Better visibility